 Located in the heart of Dubuque, this hotel is steps from National Mississippi River Museum & Aquarium, Grand River Center …More

 I love this hotel.
 I've stayed there twice and if I had any even semi-rational reason to be in Dubuque I might move in.
 This trip I ate at their restaurant, Caroline's.
 The food was great, creative and very reasonably priced.

 Traveller from chicago

-Located in the heart of Dubuque, this spa hotel is within a 10-minute walk of Dubuque Welcome Center, National Rivers Hall of …More
+Located in Downtown Dubuque, this spa hotel is within a 10-minute walk of Dubuque Welcome Center, National Rivers Hall of …More

-Situated in Dubuque, this hotel is within 3 mi (5 km) of Kennedy Mall, Bell Tower Theater, and Dubuque Arboretum and …More
+Situated in Dubuque, this motel is within 2 mi (3 km) of Kennedy Mall, Bunker Hill Golf Course, and Bell Tower Theater …More